-6.3 The interim SEA assessment of the 2020 pre-Reg 14 version of the plan is available to view in the SEA Interim Environmental Report (October 2020).
-Appendices 1a, 1b, 1c and 1d to this report sets out the individual assessments of each of the four policies (as provided at the earlier stage).
-The policies that were at assessed were those versions made available prior to the HRA work.
+Appendices 1a, 1b, 1c and 1d to this report sets out the individual assessments of each of the four policies, as provided at the earlier stage of plan drafting.
+The policies that were assessed were those versions made available prior to the HRA work.
 That assessment resulted in the identification of further reasonable alternatives in terms of policy wording.
 As follows: